 Hetty Feather is a book series created by British author Jacqueline Wilson, the title book being released in 2009.

-Having reached critical success, Hetty Feather went on to spawn a TV series by the same name, first broadcast in 2015.
+Having reached critical success, Hetty Feather went on to spawn a TV series by the same name, first broadcast in 2015 and lasted for 6 series before ending in 2020.

 Set in mostly in Victorian London, the series follows foundling Hetty navigate life on a gene-hunt for her biological parents, encountering some interesting experiences and people along the way and a series-long Love Triangle.